edriessen/avicii-project/README.md

-# Visualisation of the sentiment of music lyrics in Python
+# The Avicii project: a visualisation of the emotion of music lyrics in Python

 You can use this project to visualise sentiment data of music lyrics.
 [Read the origin story]([http://www.edriessen.com/avicii/) to find out why I created it.